Sleeping Calories Burned Calculator

 How many calories does sleeping burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 34 calories during 30 minutes of sleeping.
-This is based on a MET value of 0.95.
+A person weighing 160 lbs (73 kg) burns approximately 36 calories during 30 minutes of sleeping.
+This is based on a MET value of 0.95 for sleeping.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of sleeping?

-The MET (Metabolic Equivalent of Task) value for sleeping is 0.95.
+The default MET (Metabolic Equivalent of Task) value for sleeping is 0.95, while the selected training style uses MET 0.95.
 This means sleeping burns 0.95 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is sleeping good for weight loss?